EvergreenTheTree/vim-hardy/README.markdown

 License
 -------

-vim-hardy is dsitributed under the same license as vim itself.
+vim-hardy is distributed under the same license as vim itself.
 See `:help license`.